 I agree with the content of this Plan and give consent for its implementation.
 I have received a copy of the plan.
 I understand the behavior management techniques that will be used with this program.
 I may terminate the program at any time.

 Person: Date:

-Person/Legal Representative: Date:
+Person/Legal Date: Representative:

-Plan as described.
-If any modifications are necessar making any changes.
-I will ensure staff is trained be Behavior Support Date: Consultant: I agree to the contents of this Plan and will support the Consultant/Interventionist as needed to ensure implementation of the Plan.
+I agree to implement the Plan as described.
+If any modifications are necessary, I will contact the person/family before making any changes.
+I will ensure staff is trained before terminating my services.
+Behavior Support Consultant: Date: I agree to the contents of this Plan and will support the Consultant/Interventionist as needed to ensure implementation of the Plan.
 Appropriate staff will receive training to ensure the Plan continues, as needed, after the Consultant/Interventionist terminates services.
-Plan continues, as need ed, alter the Consultant/Interventionist terminates ser vices.
 Program Director: Date:

-Signature of Behavior Consultant/Credential Date:
+Signature of Behavior

+Consultant/Credential Date:

+-